yuudj/a4Layout/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

+A work in progras based on [this](https://itnext.io/part-1-building-a-progressive-web-application-pwa-with-angular-material-and-aws-amplify-5c741c957259) tutorial.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.